Bellfalasch/frontend-forum/slides.md

 <Card
   title="Age of Rust"
-  text="It has just begun, but old JavaScript-based toolchains are being replaced by Rust (or similar).
-RSbuild, BiomeJS, oxlint, ++"
+  text="It has just begun, but old JavaScript-based toolchains are being replaced by Rust (or similar) at a high speed.
+RSbuild, BiomeJS, oxlint, ++" animate="reversed"
 />

 ---